rajeshyg/AlumniBv1/README.md

 - Use TypeScript for type safety
 - Follow atomic design principles
 - Implement proper error handling
-- Use lazy loading for better performance"# AlumniBv1"
+- Use lazy loading for better performance